-Since we introduced the Organic Kombucha Starter in our webshop and in Ekoplaza supermarkets we received lots of questions about the kombucha brewing process.
-As we once started as home brewers ourselves, we would love to help you with the process!
+Since we first introduced our Organic Kombucha Starter in the webshop and in Ekoplaza supermarkets, we’ve received lots of questions about the kombucha brewing process.
+As we once started as home brewers ourselves, we love helping others begin their own fermentation journey!

 Is fermenting tea safe?
 Is kombucha brewing at home safe?

-The YAYA Kombucha brewery recently got FSSC 22000 (ISO) certified, which means the production is done according to strict quality requirements for food production.
-If you work with clean materials and the right ratio in ingredients you can ferment the tea safely at home too!
+If you work with clean materials and maintain the right ratio of ingredients, you can safely ferment your tea at home too!

 A few days into brewing my kombucha is showing a pellicle on top of the brew.
 Is it still safe to drink?